Health Systems Management (HSMC)

 HSMC 407.
 Managerial Marketing.
 3 Units.

 Through lecture, discussion, cases, projects and/or simulations you will learn theory and practice of how firms develop processes to understand, create and deliver "triple bottom line" value (i.e., economic, social and environmental) to business and/or consumer markets.
 Specifically in this course, we take the perspective that marketing is a process of creating value for firms, customers, and other stakeholders through mutually desirable exchanges.
 This is the foundation of a customer orientation and a central theme of market-driven management.
 Methods for strategic marketing planning, understanding buyer behavior, market analysis, segmentation and devising integrated marketing programs are introduced.
-Prereq: MSM Healthcare students.
+Prereq: Master of Healthcare Management students only.

 HSMC 411.
 Identifying Design Opportunities.
 3 Units.